 3. Gain a better understanding of your health

-Knowledge is power, and with a Randox Health Check you can gain a strong understanding of your current health and the impact it may have on your future health.
-Read more on our Anti-Mullerian Hormone on our what we do blog post which breaks down what AMH levels mean for you.
+Knowledge is power when it comes to your health.
+Gain an understanding of your current health and future health risks with Randox Health.
+Read more on about Anti-Mullerian Hormone on our what we do blog post which breaks down what AMH levels mean for you.
 Understanding your AMH levels will allow you to take action to benefit your personal health.

 2. Useful in assessing your fertility

 Whilst testing for your AMH levels is not a direct fertility test, it is a useful indicator of how well a person may respond to fertility treatment.
 The NHS outline that the number of follicles remaining is reflective of the number of eggs present in the ovaries.
 Understanding your AMH levels can be a tool used to help plan optimal treatment to give you the best chance of achieving a successful outcome.